 - Slimy, discoloured vegetables.
 Note that it is normal for some green vegetables – like green beans and cabbage – to go slightly brown or pale when fermented.

-Other recipes to try – these are crowd pleasers!
+Recipes to try – these are crowd pleasers!

-- Fermented chilli sauce
+- Fermented chilli sauce AKA sriracha

 - Easy kimchi – a quick-to-make version of the popular Korean ferment, made from napa cabbage, chilli, ginger and garlic.
 It also works well with savoy cabbage.